polarorb/dynamo/README.md

 `git clone git@github.com:polarorb/dynamo.git`

-Proceed to open your IntelliJ IDEA client and `Import Project` on the main screen and then select the `build.gradle` script in the `dynamo` directory you cloned.
+Proceed to open your IntelliJ IDEA client and `Import Project` on the main screen and then select the `build.gradle` script in the `dynamo` directory you cloned so that IntelliJ knows it's a gradle project.

 ## running the project